agiornot/navier-stokes-3d-simulation/README.md

 # navier-stokes-3d-simulation
-A self-sufficient, publicly accessible web-based simulation where users of all backgrounds can intuitively explore the Navier-Stokes existence and smoothness problem.
+Handle for a publicly accessible web-based simulation where users can explore the Navier-Stokes existence and smoothness problem.